 Network security is a subset of cybersecurity that focuses on protecting the components of an organisation's network, including servers, routers, endpoint devices, data lines connecting different parts of the network, and the data itself.

 Cybersecurity is no longer just something you add onto your business after building the core pillars of production, distribution, marketing, finance, HR and the like.
 Cybersecurity is one of those pillars.
-Your organisation's success depends on how well you protect your people, the data they create, and the platforms they rely on.
+Your organisation's success depends on how well you protect your people, the data they create, and the platforms they rely on from cyber crime.

 For years, most cybersecurity efforts have focused on protecting the network perimeter from external attacks.
 But for most organisations, that perimeter has all but dissolved.

 The workforce has gone remote.
 People use their personal devices for work.
 And critical infrastructure and data reside in the cloud.
 So cyber attackers have shifted their attacks away from technical vulnerabilities to human ones.
 Today’s attacks target people.

 That’s why organisations must take a people-centric approach to cybersecurity.

 - Meet with our cybersecurity experts to assess your environment and identify your threat risk exposure

 - Within 24 hours and minimal configuration, we'll deploy our solutions for 30 days

 - Receive report outlining your security vulnerabilities to help you take immediate action against cybersecurity attacks

 Fill out this form to request a meeting with our cybersecurity experts.